 Assessing the best management strategies in relation to increasing the overall resilience of forests to invasive pests, disease and climate change.

-– Dr. Christian Messier (UQO/UQAM), Dr. Frédérick Doyon and Philippe Nolet (UQO), Guy Lessard (CERFO)
+– Dr. Christian Messier (UQO/UQAM), Dr. Frédérick Doyon, Philippe Nolet and Rebeca Cordero Montoya (UQO), Guy Lessard (CERFO)

 This project is one component of a larger forestry project with the goal of comparing various forestry techniques (strip cutting vs. selective cutting vs. no cutting) in terms of its impacts on increasing the overall resilience of the forest to global change.